PelleLille/hsl-docs/functions.rst

   :return: if the value was added
   :rtype: boolean

-.. function:: memory_cas(key, oldvalue, value)

-  Replace the value in the memory store only if the current value is the same as oldvalue (compare-and-swap).

-  :param string key: the memory key
-  :param any oldvalue: the old value
-  :param any value: the value
-  :return: true if the value was replaced
-  :rtype: boolean

 .. function:: memory_dec(key, [offset=1])

   Decrements a number value in the memory store.
 If the key doens't exist it's initialized to 0 before the decrement.
 If the value is not a number this function fail and will return `none`.